The conference will examine key developments in heat networks in the UK including:

-It will be an opportunity to assess priorities with the Government expected to be consulting stakeholders following its policy paper on creating a market framework for the heat sector.
+It will be an opportunity to assess priorities with government expected to be consulting stakeholders following the policy paper on creating a market framework for the heat sector.

 Delegates will consider what measures are needed for the sector to foster growth, with discussion expected on:

-- Guidance on developing business cases for infrastructure expansion at scale and attracting investment;
+- Attracting investment and developing business cases for infrastructure expansion at scale;

-- Priorities for innovation and reducing material, technology and operation costs for industry and energy suppliers; and
+- Innovation - particularly reducing material, technology and operation costs for industry and energy suppliers; and